Rhiannon

-Like some other figures of British/Welsh literary tradition, Rhiannon may be a reflection of an earlier Celtic deity.
-Her name appears to derive from the reconstructed Brittonic form *Rīgantonā, a derivative of *rīgan- "queen".
-In the First Branch of the Mabinogi, Rhiannon is strongly associated with horses, and so is her son Pryderi.
-She is often considered to be related to the Gaulish horse goddess Epona.
+Rhiannon seems to inherit the traditions of an earlier Celtic deity the Gaulish horse goddess Epona.
+Rhiannon is strongly associated with horses, and so is her son Pryderi.
 She and her son are often depicted as mare and foal.
 Like Epona, she sometimes sits on her horse in a calm, stoic way.
-This connection with Epona is generally accepted among scholars of the Mabinogi and Celtic studies, but Ronald Hutton, a historian of paganism, is skeptical.
+This connection with Epona is generally accepted among scholars of the Mabinogi and Celtic studies, but Ronald Hutton, a historian of paganism, is sceptical.